signl4/signl4-integration-checkmk/README.md

 ## Setup

-In the following we describe the setup and configuration of the SIGNL4 Plugin for checkmk:
+In the following we describe the setup and configuration of the SIGNL4 Package for checkmk:

 1. If not already done, sign up for your SIGNL4 account at https://www.signl4.com or directly from within your SIGNL4 app you can download from the Play Store or App Store.

-2. Get the SIGNL4 plugin (SIGNL4-1.0.mkp) for checkmk from GitHub (https://github.com/signl4/signl4-integration-checkmk) or from checkmk exchange (https://checkmk.com/check_mk-exchange.php?exchange_search=signl4&sort_by=).
+2. Get the SIGNL4 package (SIGNL4-1.0.mkp) for checkmk from GitHub (https://github.com/signl4/signl4-integration-checkmk) or from checkmk exchange (https://checkmk.com/check_mk-exchange.php?exchange_search=signl4&sort_by=).

 3. Upload the .mkp file in the checkmk portal under Extension Packages.